 - William Shunn : Manuscript Format : Poem Format

 Manuscript format for fiction writers, the way the professionals do it.
 It's the online formatting guide more editors point to than any other.
 Created by Hugo and Nebula Award nominated author William Shunn.

 Cover Letters and Bios

 The cover letter used to intimidate me.
 After reading extensively about the proper cover letter for authors, it's not so scary.
 You will want to begin your cover letter with Dear (Poetry Editor's Name), which can usually be found on the journal's masthead.
-Then you will want to thank them for consideration of your work.
-You can put your poems titles here.
+Then you will want to thank them for the consideration of your work.
+You can put the titles of your poems here.
 You may briefly list a few of your publications but you can save that for your bio.
 A great place to read about cover letters is at The Balance Careers.

 Author Bios are usually 50 words or less and are written in third person.
 Here is a great place to add any publications you've previously had, any degrees you've earned, or awards received for writing.
 You may want to include where you live, your hobbies, or something personal that should not be in the cover letter.

 Once you've covered the guidelines, gotten your manuscript formatted, written your cover letter, and author bio, it is time to submit.
 A lot of magazines use online submission tools such as Submittable.
 This is good for you to be able to keep up with any simultaneous submissions and to withdraw your work if it has been accepted.

 Now you endure the waiting process and hopefully, you receive an acceptance letter!
 If you receive a rejection letter, try not to take it personally.
 Your work probably wasn't what they were looking for at the moment.
 A lot of places will welcome you to submit to them again.
 I hope this article helped simplify some of the submission process for you.
 I have provided links below for more extensive reading.